Last Song for You: Critical response

-Edmund Lee of South China Morning Post gave Last Song for You 3.5/5 stars, describing it as suitable for "jaded viewers to reconnect with their younger, purer selves", while praising Jill Leung's effective writing and the use of an "unsophisticated conception of time travel" that maximize emotional resonance, and highlighting the excellent casting, particularly Ekin Cheng's "refreshing" character and Natalie Hsu's "heart-melting performance" that "elevates the film with its genuine quality".
+Edmund Lee of South China Morning Post gave Last Song for You 3.5/5 stars and described it as suitable for "jaded viewers to reconnect with their younger, purer selves", particularly praising the use of an "unsophisticated conception of time travel" that maximize emotional resonance, as well as Ekin Cheng's "refreshing" character and Natalie Hsu's "heart-melting performance" that "elevates the film with its genuine quality".
 Lee also ranked the film sixth out of the 36 Hong Kong films theatrically released in 2024.
 Calvin Choi, writing for my903.com, described the film as "extremely clichéd" yet "deeply moving", noting that the "ordinary" setting, reflected in both the characters and themes, was made compelling through Natalie Hsu's performance, evoking a sense of nostalgia and emotional connection often absent in contemporary Hong Kong cinema.

 Connie Chan of Esquire commended the film as "a stunning directorial debut" by Jill Leung, noting that it stands out among recent Hong Kong films by presenting a heartfelt story of love and dreams through the journey of a middle-aged musician's self-discovery, with strong performances from the cast, particularly Natalie Hsu's portrayal of youthful innocence and the profound resonance brought by the characters' shared memories.
 Ringo Fung of am730 shared similar opinion with Chan and noted that the film offers a "refreshing depiction of the excitement of puppy love", particularly praising the performances of Ian Chan and Natalie Hsu, as well as the film's emotional resonance from the perspective of a middle-aged man.
 Keith Ho, reviewing for HK01, acknowledged Jill Leung's direction, lauding the choice of filming locations in Cheung Chau and Kōchi Prefecture, which bring a natural sense of elegance and happiness, respectively, while noting the effective use of the nostalgic songs by Ekin Cheng and emotionally enriching tracks by singer-actor Ian Chan.